-In the homestay, you’ll learn customs that are different from your own, and you’ll experience new emotions as you are integrated into the daily life of a Spanish household.
-Spanish families are usually affable and hospitable, and their objective is to create a welcoming environment where you can feel at home during your stay.
+In a homestay, you will be welcomed into the home of a Spanish family in Madrid.
+Students in homestays have an opportunity to experience typical Spanish customs, meals, and celebrations.
+Our Spanish families are friendly and hospitable, and their objective is to create a welcoming environment where you can feel at home for the duration of your semester abroad.

 The experience of each student is unique, as there is no such thing as a typical family.
 You may live with a family with children, a married couple, or a single person who may be an older widow or a single businessman or woman.

 Students generally feel that the homestay is one of the most enriching parts of their study abroad experience.
-With the help of locals, students make a much smoother transition when trying to adapt to a new environment.
-If you come to Madrid with an open mind and a willingness to learn a new culture, you’ll have an enjoyable and unforgettable experience.
+With the help of locals, students make a much smoother transition when trying to adapt to their new neighborhood, city, and country.
+If you come to Madrid with an open mind and a willingness to learn a new culture, you will have an enjoyable and unforgettable experience.

 Students residing with a host family will receive 14 meals weekly, breakfast & dinner daily.
 Bedding is provided, as well as weekly laundry service.
 Students typically live with another student from the Syracuse Madrid program, either in single rooms or doubles.
 All homestays are located within a 35-minute commute by public transportation and/or walking to the Syracuse Madrid Center.
 Spring semester students are responsible for their housing & meals during the mid-semester break (10-days) and will need to cover the costs out of pocket.

 - Students placed with host family receive 14 meals weekly

 - Host family provides linens, does laundry & cleans room weekly